How to Frame and Hang Posters

 OK, now that you have your frame and mat (if you're using one), it's time to put the poster in.
 This is the easy part.
-Making all of the choices and being sure everything fits, is the hard part.
+The hard part was making all of the choices and being sure everything fits.

 The basics of framing a poster: